supermem613/xbar-ado/README.md

 * __xbar-ado-assigned-to-me.15min.js__.
 This plug-in shows the number of active and new bugs assigned to @me in the menu bar.
 When you hit the drop down, you get a clickable list of the bugs, sorted descending from changed date.
 Note that it is using a custom field - remove it if it doesn't apply to you.
 * Coming Soon: Specific Queries.

+## Deploy.sh

+This is a simple script that copies the plug-ins from the place you cloned this repo to the right location that xbar looks for it.
+Totally optional.

 ## Reporting issues

 GitHub issues are the way to go.